reTHINK-project/specs/messages/discovery-messages.md

 This doc specifies the Messages to be used when interacting with the Discovery component integrated in runtime core, where,

 * `<userIdentifier>` can be the user address compliant with UserURL data model.
 Example: user://example.com/bob.
 Or can be a email address.

+* `<registry-object-type>` is either `dataobject` or `hyperty`

+* `<registry-object-url>` is either `dataobject` or `hyperty` URL.

+   Hyperty URL example: `hyperty://mydomain/12345-qwert`

+   Data Object URL example: `comm://mydomain/12345-qwert`

 * `<discoveredRegistryObjects>` can be a JSON object compliant with HypertyInstance data model or a JSON object compliant with HypertyDataObjectInstance data model.

+* `<user-profile-attribute-name>` is an attribute present on the profile of the user in Discovery Service component.

-* `<profiledata>` is an identifier present on the profile of the user in Discovery Service component.
+* `<user-profile-attribute-value>` is a value of an attribute present on the profile of the user in Discovery Service component.

 #### Discover Hyperties/DataObjects by User URL or Email